burlachenkok/exploring-python3/python3-note.md

 # Introduction

 If you search "Python Tutorial" on Google, you will get about 695 million results.
-Among them, one tutorial stands out as a reliable and authoritative source - it is the official tutorial of the Python programming language, written by its creator [Guido Van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).
+Among them, one tutorial stands out as a reliable and authoritative source - it is the official tutorial of the Python programming language, written by its creator Guido Van Rossum (https://en.wikipedia.org/wiki/Guido_van_Rossum).
 You can find it here: https://docs.python.org/3/tutorial/index.html.
 This official Python tutorial (https://docs.python.org/3/tutorial/index.html) is based on the most widely used Python distribution, [CPython](https://www.python.org/), which you can download from https://www.python.org/.
 There are also other Python distributions, such as [Jython](https://www.jython.org/) and [Python for .NET](https://pythonnet.github.io/), but they are less popular.

 Python is a popular scripting language.
 It is very well-designed in style and has been picked up seriously by a broad category of people.
 However, to be honest, we should not forget that it is a scripting language.
-And, it has a lot of  technical limitations common to all scripting languages described in the section of this document  [C++ Technical Note / Downsides of Interpretable Languages](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#downsides-of-interpretable-languages).
+And it has a lot of  technical limitations common to all scripting languages described in the section of this document  [C++ Technical Note / Downsides of Interpretable Languages](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#downsides-of-interpretable-languages).
 In addition, it lacks an official [ISO/IEEE](https://www.iso.org) standard.
-The lack of standardization has its pros. and cons. which we will not touch in depth.
+The lack of standardization has its pros. and cons., which we will not touch in depth.

 You can check the popularity of Python scripting language in this world from these two sources:

-* The [TIOBE-Index](https://www.tiobe.com/tiobe-index/) which ranks programming languages by their popularity on their metrics.
+* The [TIOBE-Index](https://www.tiobe.com/tiobe-index/) ranks programming languages by their popularity on their metrics.
 * The [Google-Trends](https://trends.google.com/trends/explore?date=now%201-d&q=%2Fm%2F05z1_,%2Fm%2F0jgqg,C%23,%2Fm%2F07sbkfb,BASH&hl=r), which shows the relative interest in different topics over time in society.

 With this note, the authors have three objectives:

 1. To explain some technical details about certain language features from [Python 3.11](https://docs.python.org/3.11/) with examples.
 This can be a useful resource for those who found the official [Python Tutorial](https://docs.python.org/3.11/tutorial/index.html) too complex or confusing.
 This can also help to fill in the gaps in one's understanding of the subject.

-2. Give a brief overview of various tools that can assist development in Python if you are in the circumstances using this Language.
-These tools are mainly developed to debug and profile executable programs inside Windows OS and Linux OS families.
+2. Give a brief overview of various tools that can assist development in Python if you are using this Language.
+These tools are mainly developed to debug and profile executable programs inside Windows and Linux OS families.

-3. Provide a bridge between Python and System-Aware mentality which will reveal more information about the consumed resources of your scripts.
+3. Provide a bridge between Python and System-Aware mentality, which will reveal more information about the consumed resources of your scripts.

-> If after reading this note you wish to contribute to this note, please take a look into [contributions section](#contributions-to-this-document).
+> If, after reading this note, you wish to contribute to this note, please take a look into the [contributions section](#contributions-to-this-document).

 ## Motivation from Hello World Measurements